InsightSoftwareConsortium/ITKSoftwareGuide/SoftwareGuide/README.txt

       EndCodeSnippet

-   A PerlScript (provided in SoftwareGuide/ParseCxxExamples.pl) is invoked by CMake in order to extract these comments and generate latex files (with .tex extension) that will be copied onto the Binary directory on the "Examples" subdirectory.
+   A python (provided in SoftwareGuide/ParseCxxExamples.pl) is invoked by CMake in order to extract these comments and generate latex files (with .tex extension) that will be copied onto the Binary directory on the "Examples" subdirectory.